glebkudr/VibeCMS/infrastructure/DEV_SETUP.md

 ## 8. Notes
 - Do not commit actual secrets in `.env.dev` to version control (`.gitignore` should prevent this).
-- Use Swagger UI (`/admin/docs`) for testing API endpoints like image uploads.
+- Use Swagger UI (`/docs` on port 8000) for testing API endpoints like image uploads in development mode.
+- For production, if you want Swagger UI at `/admin/docs`, set `root_path="/admin"` in your FastAPI app.
-- For production, ensure your domain's DNS is set up correctly and ports 80/443 are open.
+- Ensure your domain's DNS is set up correctly and ports 80/443 are open.

 ---